Drink Driving .org

 DR60Failure to provide a specimen for analysis in circumstances other than driving or attempting to drive10 points

-DR70Failing to co-operate with a preliminary roadside test4 points
+DR70Failing to co-operate with a preliminary test4 points

-DG10Driving or attempting to drive with drug level above the specified legal limit3 - 11 points
+DG10Driving or attempting to drive with drug level above the specified limit3 - 11 points

-DG60Causing death by careless driving with drug level above the legal limit3 - 11 points
+DG60Causing death by careless driving with drug level above the limit3 - 11 points

 DR80Driving or attempting to drive when unfit through drugs3 - 11 points

-DG40In charge of a vehicle whilst drug level above specified legal limit10 points
+DG40In charge of a vehicle while drug level above specified limit10 points

 DR90In charge of a vehicle when unfit through drugs10 points